apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 ...
 ```

-It is failing because of the `require` (the first line of the spec file).
+It failed because of the `require` (the first line of the spec file).
 It doesn't find a `fizz_buzz.rb` file, which is assumed to be in the `lib` directory that we just renamed.
 So, we rename it back to `lib` and everything works again.

 So, as we can see, it is better to stick to the conventions when we use RSpec.

 ### `spec_helper`

 It is common to use a `spec_helper` file.
-When our project grows, we need to include more testing libraries, or add more tasks to do before or after testing.
+When our project grows, we need to include more testing libraries, or add more tasks before or after testing.
 For example, we would like to include `shoulda`, or to clean the database.
-This tasks affect many testing files, so, it is better to have them in one file and include it in the other files.
-Our example does not need anything else, but I just want to show how it would be if it needed it.
+These tasks affect many testing files, so, it is better to have them in one file and include this in the other files.
+Our example does not need anything else, but I just want to show how it would be if it did.

 Let's say we want to use the `rspec-given` gem.
 After installing it, we need to add this line in the `fizz_buzz_spec.rb` file: